kisanms/Live_Tracker/README.md

 - checking the clock-out auto but not works in the background
 - **March 15**
 - Removing the implementation of automatic clockout in the background its not working now doing R&D on notifee
+- **March 16**
+- The error was expo push noti that it didn't work with current UTC time
+- Because of that some persistant clock-in data deleted

 ## 🎉 Features Implementation